Famous/famous/README.md

 > "The only constant is change." — Heraclitus

 ## Installation

-Famo.us can be installed in one of two ways:
+### Starter Kit

+To get up and running quickly, download our [starter kit][starter-kit].
+We've loaded it with examples, demos, reference documentation, and higher-level guides; everything you need to get started.

 ### Grunt Toolbelt

-If you would like to get started right away you can install our [yeoman generator][github-generator] via npm.
+If you would like to scaffold an app with Famo.us from the command line, install our [yeoman generator][github-generator] via npm.

     npm install -g yo grunt-cli bower generator-famous mkdir newProject